dpunekar/CC_ML_problem-statement/README.md

 Using the trained model and EDA the optimal price for this purpose was calculated.
 The completed procedure is documented in revenue_optimisation.pdf

-Note: The problem statement document is also uploaded (CC_ML_task.pdf)
+Note: The problem statement document is also uploaded (MachineLearning_CodingWeek.pdf)